All in One View

 Organising files into a folder structure Part I

-In groups, look through Folder 2.1 and discuss the following questions:
+In groups, look through Folder 2.1, without opening any of the files in it, and discuss the following questions:

 When thinking about how you could improve the organisation of the files, consider whether it might be easier to split them between different folders and whether any might need renaming